caitlinpconn/ENPM661_Project3_Phase02/readme.txt

-Caitlin Conn ENPM661 Project 3 Phase 2 Part 1 Readme.txt
+Caitlin Conn ENPM661 Project 3 Phase 2 Readme.txt

+This text provides the necessary instructions to run code associated with Project 3 Phase 2 Parts 1 & 2.

-This text provides the necessary instructions to run the astar_caitlin_conn_submission.py file to output the results for an A* Algorithm Approach for a robot forward search problem.
+This following section provides the necessary instructions to run the astar_proj3_phase1_part1.py file to output the results for an A* Algorithm Approach for a robot forward search problem.

 ###############################################################################################################################